andyarensman/net-ninja-mern/README.md

 MERN Stack tutorial by the Net Ninja on YouTube.
+Will be doing the authentication course next.